amcgaha/camp-community-covid-levels/README.md

-# Summer Camp Planning: The Geography of COVID-19
+# Summer Camp Planning:
+## Assessing Our Campers' Hometown Spread

 I work for a summer camp in North Carolina.
 Our most important project this year is developing a safe opening plan in the context of COVID-19.
 With many best practices available, we would like to know how restrictive our policies and prodecures need to be this summer.
 We hope to strike a smart balance between classic camp freedoms and a safe environment, and we know our restriction level should depend on the prevailing conditions in May.